zzhangjii/learning-library/oci-library/GTC-Conf/H20ai-lab.md

 ![](img/image003.png)

-3. Back to gitbash and type the following command:
+3. Back to terminal and type the following command:

 ```
 # watch -n 1 nvidia-smi
 ```

-This will show that the GPU is actually getting used by the image recognision process.
+This will show that the GPU is actually getting used by the image recognition process.
 Keep that terminal open and running.

-## Practice 3: Use TensorFlow to recognize the visual contents of images
+## Practice 2: Use TensorFlow to recognize the visual contents of images

 We will try to solve a problem which is as simple and small as possible while still being difficult enough to teach us valuable lessons.
 All we want the GPU instance to do is the following: when presented with an image, our system should analyze it and score the images.
 Our goal is for our model to pick the correct category as often as possible.
 This task is called image classification.